usnistgov/mosaic/html/_sources/doc/DatabaseStructure.txt

 Metadata Table
 ---------------------------------------------

 The *metadata* table contains the primary output of the analysis. |projname| processes individual blockade events from a time-series of ionic current.
-The parameters describing each events (or metadata) are stored in individual rows of the *metadata* table in the database file.
+The parameters describing each event (or metadata) are stored in individual rows of the *metadata* table in the database file.
 The column names describe the metadata and are unique to the processing algorithm used.
 For example, the column names for the :ref:`stepresponse-page` algorithm are shown below.
 The column names for :ref:`multistate-page` differ from this list.

 .. sourcecode:: javascript